2024 Winner

 "Over the next five years, we expect the garden to mature into a dense wetland, full of wildlife, from goldfinches and butterflies to bees and even killdeer.
 We’re excited to see it grow and hope it inspires others to incorporate rain gardens in their own spaces,” said the Clearwater Farm team.

-Clearwater Farm's is not just an environmental success story, it's a living example of how small-scale wetlands and vegetated swales can reduce runoff and build resilient ecosystems in our communities.
+Clearwater Farm's is a living example of how educating people about small-scale practices can help mitigate runoff and build resilient ecosystems in our communities.